 Find out about the type of support you can receive at college in our college support for students with sightloss pages.

 Colleges receive funding in order to provide reasonable adjustments and make sure learners with a disability or impairment have the support they require.
-Find out more in our funding at college pages.
+Find out more on our funding at college page.

 If you're blind or partially sighted, studying doesn't have to be a chore, but it takes organisation and a bit of forward planning to find out which study techniques work best for you.
 Visit our study advice page for more study tips and find out how you can access exam materials and libraries!